-- 1/4 - 1/2 cup honey depending on how sweet you like them
+- 1/4 - 1/2 cup honey

-- Bring to a boil and reduce heat to simmering, cover and continue cooking for about thirty minutes, or until they can be easily pierced with a fork.
+- Bring to a boil and then reduce heat.
+Simmer, covered, for about 30 minutes or until they can be easily pierced with a fork.

-- Cover again and bring to a boil once more, then reduce heat and simmer ten to fifteen minutes.
-Enjoy!
+- Cover again and bring to a boil once more.
+Then reduce heat and simmer for 10 to 15 minutes.

 And the place was so honest, unpretentious,

 that you knew what counted was not the walls and floors,

 from The Hills of Tuscany by Ferenc Mate.